nasosi/NewCM-Radix/README.md

 ```
 ## Regular Installation
 1. Download the repository and extract the .zip file.
-2. Inside the extracted folder, double click "Install" (or "Install.bat" depending on your configuration).
+2. Inside the extracted folder, double-click "Install" (or "Install.bat" depending on your configuration).
 3. Delete the zip file and the folder you created.

 ## Brief description of the project